Probing $ \phi $N interaction through bound states of $ \phi\textrm{N-}\alpha $ system: Summary and conclusions

 \section{Summary and conclusions}

-A new approach to studying the two-body $\phi$N interaction, particularly its spin dependence, has been investigated through the analysis of bound states in the $\phi \textrm{N-} \alpha$ mesic nuclei systems.
+The modern $ \phi $N interactions that is obtained from the analysis of the pure elastic scattering and the coupled-channels in the $\phi p$ correlation functions, has been investigated through the analysis of bound states in the $\phi \textrm{N-} \alpha$ system.
 In this approach, the $\alpha$ cluster is utilized to attract the $\phi$N pair without altering its spin configuration.
-The $\phi \alpha$ potential is constructed by applying a folding procedure to the spin-averaged $\phi$N interaction, combined with the matter distribution of $^{4}\mathrm{He}$.
-Subsequently, the coupled Faddeev equations in coordinate space are solved within the hyperspherical harmonics expansion method, using the two-body potentials for each particle (cluster) pair.

-The calculations employ the state-of-the-art $\phi$N potential derived from lattice QCD computations and correlation function analysis, specifically for the $^{4}S_{3/2}$ and $^{2}S_{1/2}$ channels.
+The $ \phi\alpha $ potentials are constructed through two methods, SFP method for given spin-averaged $ \phi $N potentials in coordinate space and the OMP approximation within the multiple-scattering framework for given scattering length of the $ \phi $N interaction.
 The N$\alpha$ interaction potential is modeled using two commonly adopted forms from the literature: one with a Gaussian profile (SBB) and the other with a Woods-Saxon profile, both including central and spin-orbit components.
+Subsequently, the coupled Faddeev equations in coordinate space are solved within the HH expansion method, using the two-body potentials for each particle (cluster) pair.